-Building a mobile application requires significant monetary investment, and the issue of budget is obviously one of the highest priority for any customer.
+Building a mobile application requires significant monetary investment, and the issue of budget is obviously one of the highest priorities for any customer.

 Each project starts with budget planning.
 Before the work begins a client should define product goals, problems it must solve, app key features, as well as determine a maximum and minimum the business is ready to spend on custom mobile app development.

 You should take into account many factors such as the number of operating systems, app functions, post-launch support, etc. Also, it’s very reasonable to address to several mobile application development companies, check out their hourly rates, and listen to what they recommend to you.

 This approach will help you in budget issues, without huge under- or overestimation of future expenditures.

 Custom mobile app development cost depends on various factors.
 In this post, we’ve gathered the principal elements that affect the price of building a mobile app.

 1. The number and complexity of mobile app features